henrikuuste/codejam22-template/docs/vault/api.search-space.path.md

 ## Requirements and use cases
 - The path is used to generate the trajectory
-- The path must consist of a set of positions
+- The path has to have position information in it
-- The path must include state parameters that can't be derived from geometric properties
+- The path must include necessary state parameters that can't be derived from geometric properties
   - generator state
   - payload state
   - sensor states (if something needs to be turned on/off)
   - lights

--
+- The path might be invalid if it's not traversed between some velocity limits
+  - The path shall include conditions in which it is viable.
 ## Design options
 #### List of waypoints